 How do people decide what news is trustworthy?
 And how can journalists influence what users consume and share?
 This site offers guidance on those questions, which are crucial in an era when journalists struggle to stand out in a minefield of misinformation.

 Journalists, your frustration around this issue is warranted, but please don't give into despair and hopelessness.
 There's a lot you can be doing to tackle this huge issue.

 Our most recent work is based on 8,728 user questionnaires

 and 81 in-depth interviews

-This website showcases social media work from the Trusting News project.
-With the help of 14 news outlets, we spent a year studying users' reactions to social media strategies designed to enhance trust.
+This website showcases social media work already conducted as part of the Trusting News project.
+With the help of 14 news outlets, we studied users' reactions to social media strategies designed to build trust.
 What we've learned can help journalists influence what the public chooses to believe, and to pass along.
 (In a rush?
 Jump straight to these ideas worth stealing

 or these DIY worksheets